Tom-Paye/vision_based_robot_evasion/README.md

   - disable broadcasting old forces TODO:
   - the base position the robot wants to be in is not defined in the cartesian way, but in joint space. this means that the robot tries to keep every angle the same indepentently.
 So if my controller happens to point in the right direction on the right joint, it can interfere constructively with the base command and cause a velocity violation despite the robot not really adopting a good pose
   - reduce distance at which the force starts being applied
-  - add damping term to the force generator
+  - /add damping term to the force generator
+  - add better prioritization between goals and repulsion.
+Null space?

 6th goal: Perform robot control to apply the calculated force
   -  / Talk to Curdin's controller over ros2